Klaus Woeste: A new learning function for GenZ.

 Because if we think about how humans have learned since the beginning of time, how we have learned to communicate, we have had to tell each other stories to pass on our knowledge, to coordinate, to survive, to avoid being eaten by the sabre-toothed tiger.
 We had to pass on our knowledge, our wisdom, our culture.
 In this sense, networked social learning is not a new concept.
 Social learning is probably the beginning of learning.
 It is deeply embedded in our DNA and part of who we are as humans.
 Isolated learning and the self-directed digital forms we are surrounded by today are the outlier.

-A real-life example is the use of social learning to drive a strategic business transformation.
+A real-life example is the use of social learning to drive strategic business transformation.
 We had a client that went from a holding company to an integrated operating company.
 And they had to bring about a complete change in the entire company.
 Not just top management, but all levels of management had to be involved.
-To do this effectively, the company needed to give managers the opportunity to apply new concepts to their part of the business and have meaningful, connected and social experiences to learn from each other.
+To do this effectively, the company needed to give managers the opportunity to apply new concepts to their part of the business and to have meaningful, connected and social experiences to learn from each other.

 I went through the case studies of Intrepid; Telstra, Miller Heiman Group, ServiceNow and Microsoft.
 What they have in common is: a team works in an organization and applies a process.
 And then the process is changed or the company is transformed.